-- a.
-When not in conflict with meeting the District's pre-/post-peak discharge requirement or a more restrictive local government discharge requirement, gravity control devices normally shall be designed to discharge one-half of the detention volume required by Chapter 4, within 24 hours.
+a.
+When not in conflict with meeting the District's pre-/post-peak discharge requirement or a more restrictive local government discharge requirement, gravity control devices normally shall be designed to discharge one-half of the detention volume required by Part III of Volume II, within 24 hours.
 Devices incorporating dimensions smaller than six square inches of cross sectional area or two inches minimum dimension or less than 20 degrees for "V" notches shall include a device to eliminate clogging.
-Such devices include baffles, grates, pipe elbows, etc. - b.
-Gravity control devices for wet detention water treatment systems as specified in Chapter 5 are required to be designed to meet the bleed-down times specified therein.
+Such devices include baffles, grates, pipe elbows, etc.

+- b.
+Gravity control devices for wet detention water treatment systems as specified in Part IV of Volume II are required to be designed to meet the bleed-down times specified therein.
 Devices incorporating dimensions smaller than those indicated in a. above, must include a device to eliminate clogging.
 Such devices include baffles, grates, pipe elbows, etc. - c.
 Wet detention systems designed for both water treatment (quality) and attenuation of the design storm (quantity) must incorporate the requirements of a. and b. above.